JoshuaQYH/myMLPro/README.md

 ## Goal
 * master the data processing method with numpy and pandas
 * extract the feature and label
-* train model with gradient descent method
+* train linear regression model with gradient descent method
+* visualize the data and show the correlation.

 ## Result
 I design a linear regression class based on gradient descent method(GD).
-But it encoutered Nan data in the train, it could not fit normal.
+But it encoutered Nan data in train, it could not fit normal.
 ![](https://raw.githubusercontent.com/JoshuaQYH/blogImage/master/20190228002703.png)